CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Evasion-Lab/Firewall-Evasion-Lab.md

     response = s.recv(2048)
 ```

-**Lab task.** Please complete this program, and use it to access `http://www.example.com `from hosts
- `B,B1`, and `B2`.
-The code given above is only for sending HTTP requests, not HTTPS requests (sending
-HTTPS requests is much more complicated due to the TLS handshake).
-For this task, students only need to
-send HTTP requests.
+**Lab task.** Please complete this program, and use it to access `http://www.example.com `from hosts `B, B1`, and `B2`.
+The code given above is only for sending HTTP requests, not HTTPS requests (sending HTTPS requests is much more complicated due to the TLS handshake).
+For this task, students only need to send HTTP requests.

 ## 5 Task 3: Virtual Private Network (VPN)